nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 **Lily Moreno** - director of marketing and my manager - she believes that maximising number of annual memberships will dicate company's future success.
 She is also respinsible for the development of campaigns and initiatives to promote the program.

 **Cyclistic executive team** - the higher-ups who are detail-oriented and will decide to approve the recommended marketing campaign.
+They are also the people who are most interested in the success of the company.

 **Casual rider** - person with a single-ride or a full-day pass - aware of program and chose it for mobility needs.